 Feeding dehydrated foods is often a great choice for those looking to incorporate more fresh ingredients into your pet’s diet.
 Natural sources of vitamins, minerals and other nutrients are easily utilized by your pet’s body.

-If you are interested in checking out some dehyrdrated diets for your pet, here are some brands that we love:
+If you are interested in checking out some dehyrdrated or freeze-dried diets for your pet, here are some brands that we love:

 Raw diets supply the most natural form of diet and the most complete nutrition that you can provide for your pet.
 The benefits of feeding a nutritionally-balanced raw diet far surpass those of kibble or canned foods.